Sugar Cookie Recipe – The first recipe I used

 I bought Mainstay Flexible Cutting Mats to roll my dough on.
 They are great because you can roll your dough on them with the plastic wrap on top so you don’t have to use flour.
-Flour will make your cookies tougher when you re-roll.
+The flour will make your cookies tougher when you re-roll.
 They are also flexible enough to bend when removing your cutouts.
 I got them at Wal-mart.

 Then, I turn the mat upside down and pull it away from the cookies so the cookies come right off.

 Baking times will vary.
-Martha Stewart’s recipe says bake 15 to 18 minutes but mine only take 11 minutes.
-It all depends how thick you roll your dough.
+Martha Stewart’s recipe says to bake 15 to 18 minutes but mine only take 11 minutes.
+It all depends on how thick you roll your dough.
 You need to watch yours the first few times you bake to learn how long yours will take.
 Remove from oven and let them cool on wire racks.

 Sugar Cookie Recipe: